dysquard/pgpa/README.md

     <img src="https://raw.githubusercontent.com/dysquard/pgp/master/3.png"  width="380">
 </p>

+  When activation is done, you can plug out your phone. **If activation succeeded but then failed after pluging out phone, please try `ActivateWifi.bat`**.

   **If you have any connection problem(especially on Win7), please install USB Driver of your phone brand from its official website.**
   This link is for Samsung phones.
   <p align="left">